IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 To be able to access Cloud Manager or to environments on AEM as a Cloud Service, you must be assigned to Profiles of the Cloud Manager Product.

-See Role Definitions to learn more about roles for users which govern the availability of specific features in Cloud Manager.
+See Role Definitions if you want to learn more about roles for users which govern the availability of specific features in Cloud Manager.

 NOTE